Percona-Lab/tokumx2_to_psmdb3_migration/ZeroDowntimeMigration.md

 ## Phase 3 - Restore <a name="restore"></a>

-Now that we have our max applied GTID, our JSON index definitions and our BSON data backup, we are ready to begin the import of data into PSMDB 3.x.
-The restore can be performed to a remote machine over a network connection or a tarball distribution PSMDB 3.x can be installed on the same machine as TokuMX 2.x and run on a separate port which may be faster depending on network and block device speeds and existing load.
+Now that we have our max applied GTID, our JSON index definitions and our BSON data dump, we are ready to begin the import of data into PSMDB 3.x.
+The restore can be performed to a remote machine over a network connection or a tarball distribution PSMDB 3.x can be installed on the same machine as TokuMX 2.x and run on a separate port which may be faster depending on space availability, network and block device speeds and existing load.

 You will need to install the `mongorestore` binary from PSMDB 3.x onto a system that has direct file access to your tokumx2_dump image created in the dump phase.
 Luckily, `mongorestore` has very few dynamic dependencies and is very portable from system to system.

-For the sake of this document, we will assume that you have installed the PSMDB 3.x mongorestore on the TokuMX 2.x live source system `localhost` and are installing on a remote host called `psmbd3host` using the default mongod port 27017.
-Obviously, you will want to test connectivity and use authentication as required which is outside of the scope of this document.
+For the sake of this document, we will assume that you have installed the PSMDB 3.x mongorestore binary on the TokuMX 2.x live source system `localhost` and that you are restoring to a remote host called `psmbd3host` using the default mongod port 27017.
+You will need to configure the system firewall, test connectivity and use authentication as required which is outside the scope of this document.

 1. Configure your new target server for use with the PerconaFT storage engine.
    This can be accomplished in two ways: